agathb/quadrucode/README.md

 Described in [Hendrik van Eerten, Alexander van der Horst, and Andrew MacFadyen.
 Gamma-ray burst afterglow broadband fitting based directly on hydrodynamics simulations.
 The Astrophysical Journal, 749(1):44, mar 2012.](https://arxiv.org/abs/1110.5089), and can be downloaded [here](https://cosmo.nyu.edu/afterglowlibrary/boxfit2011.html) as well as the box files.
 For the installation, it is recommended to follow the [user guide](https://cosmo.nyu.edu/afterglowlibrary/boxfitdatav2/boxfitguidev2.pdf) made by the author.
-Once it is installed and running, the outputdirectory (hereafter called 'boxfitoutput') should contain the following three files: 'boxfitsettings.txt' where the parameters are specified, `lightcurve.txt` the output data of boxfit when it is asked to generate a lightcurve, 'spectrum.txt' the equivalent for a spectrum.
+Once it is installed and running, the outputdirectory (hereafter called 'boxfitoutput') should contain the following three files: 'boxfitsettings.txt' where the parameters are specified, `lightcurve.txt` the output data of boxfit when it is asked to generate a lightcurve, `spectrum.txt` the equivalent for a spectrum.

 ## Afterglowpy